What You Need to Know about the Local Job and Employment Market – 2019!

 #3.
 Locally, high growth businesses like Amazon and Google will create unique challenges for small employers when it comes to their hiring, pay, and retention strategies.

 With “large company” hiring targeted to be at all time highs, the high performance employees who work for smaller companies will increasingly be targeted by larger companies.
-And “job switching” won’t just be about millenials, as some might think.
+Switching jobs won’t be just for millenials.
 We’re seeing employees of all age groups willing to change jobs for better pay, benefits, or work schedules that large employers have the resources to offer.

 To compound the problem, employees are more willing than ever to relocate for a job they believe better meets their needs – a shift in today’s recruiting dynamics that is clearly an advantage to larger companies.